Table of Contents

 The CD-60SCE comes with an exceptional feature, its solid spruce top.
 Spruce, a well-regarded tonewood, is known for its crisp, lucid sound, a characteristic that’s front and center in this guitar.

-Adding to its tone are mahogany back and sides, introducing a touch of warm, rich nuance to the overall sound profile.
+Adding to its tone are mahogany back and sides, introducing a touch of warm, rich nuance to the overall sound.

 The CD-60SCE also packs Fishman electronics, along with a built-in tuner.
-You can amplify your tunes for public performances effortlessly, and maintaining perfect pitch is a breeze, regardless of your surroundings.
+You can amplify your songs for performances effortlessly, and maintaining perfect pitch is a breeze, regardless of your surroundings.

 Of course, not every guitar can be flawless, and the CD-60SCE isn’t immune.
 Some might find the dreadnought shape a tad large or cumbersome, especially if they’re more familiar with compact-bodied guitars.